-Groundwater and surface water sampling activities described in the 2018 CAMP will be conducted in accordance with the procedures described in the 2017 CAMP (Hydrometrics, 2017), and consistent with the East Helena Facility QAPP (Hydrometrics, 2015).
-Standard Operating Procedures (SOPs) for planned and anticipated field activities are listed in Table 4-1.
-The sampling methods outlined below for groundwater (Section 4.1) and surface water (Section 4.2) are consistent with methods described in previous CAMPs, which were derived from the SOPs and the QAPP.
+Groundwater and surface water sampling activities will be conducted in accordance with the procedures are described in this section of the 2019 CAMP.
+Standard Operating Procedures (SOPs) for planned field activities are listed in Table 4-1.
+The sampling methods outlined below for groundwater (Section 4.1) and surface water (Section 4.2) are consistent with methods described in previous CAMPs, including the 2018 CAMP (Hydrometrics, 2018).
 Collection of field quality control (QC) samples for groundwater and surface water is discussed in Section 4.3.
+Groundwater and surface water sampling methods are based on the procedures described in the SOPs and in the East Helena QAPP (Hydrometrics, 2015).
+Some of the procedures specified in this 2019 CAMP may differ slightly from those outlined in the SOPs and/or the QAPP; in those circumstances, the procedures outlined in the 2019 CAMP will be used to conduct sampling activities.